ayfellows1554/Programming-II-Recipe-Book/README.md

 4. Run the App

 ### Notes
+-The above steps are meant for a Windows system.
+If you're using a different system, then refer to the requirement section above

 -wxWidgets must be built in the same configuration as the project, which is x64 (x64 Debug and x64 Release)